hpc-cofc/documentation/using-the-hpc/how-to-use/execute-a-job/README.md

 #SBATCH -J MPItest          # Name the job as 'MPItest'
 #SBATCH -o MPItest-%j.out   # Write the standard output to file named 'jMPItest-<job_number>.out'
 #SBATCH -e MPItest-%j.err   # Write the standard error to file named 'jMPItest-<job_number>.err'
-#SBATCH --mail-user=<user>@cofc.edu  # Email the user on the status of the job n
-#SBATCH --mail-type=ALL     # Email at the start and of the job
 #SBATCH -t 0-12:00:00        # Run for a maximum time of 0 days, 12 hours, 00 mins, 00 secs
-#SBATCH -N 2                # Request 2 nodes
+#SBATCH --nodes=1            # Request N nodes
-#SBATCH -n 10               # Request 10 cores or task per node
+#SBATCH --ntasks-per-node=20 # Request n cores or task per node
-#SBATCH --mem=180G          # Use as much as 180GB memory per node
+#SBATCH --mem-per-cpu=4GB   # Request 4GB RAM per core
+#SBATCH --mail-type=ALL      # Send email notification at the start and end of the job
+#SBATCH --mail-user=<user>@cofc.edu  # Send email notification to this address

 module list                 # will list modules loaded by default.
 In our case, it will be GNU8 compilers and OpenMPI3 MPI libraries module swap openmpi3 mpich  # swap the MPI library from the default 'openmpi3' to 'mpich'.